What is a Job Architecture?

 A job value is usually determined and assessed according to three aspects:

 - Input: The requirements for knowledge and ability acquired through qualification and experience.
-What the job holder must “bring”.
+What the job holder must “bring” to the position.

 - Throughput: What the body executes or can influence in relation to procedures and processes.